que1027/Projects/WindowsServer2022ADImplementation.md

   - Hit Next as long as the NetBIOS domain name is CORP
   - contiue clicking next until the prerequisites checks start.
   - Click install as long as the prerequisite checks have passed successfully, ignore warnings.
+ **Forward requeste to the internet**
+  -go to the server manager
+  -go to tools>DNS then right click the server name.
+  -hit properties then the forwarders tab

   **Client Installation** a new machine
   - Name the new machine AD Lab Client
   - Under ISO Image select the Wi